LoyolaLawTech/good-time-calculator/README.md

 ## About
 A simple calculator to determine the diminution in sentence for good behavior under Louisiana law.
-This project was created as part of Loyola College of Law's [http://loyolalawtech.org](Litigation and Technology Clinic), by Kevin Carter '14, John Love Norris IV '13, and Assoc.
+This project was created as part of [Loyola College of Law](http://law.loyno.edu)'s [Litigation and Technology Clinic](http://loyolalawtech.org) by Kevin Carter '14, John Love Norris IV '13, and Assoc.
 Clinical Professor Judson Mitchell.

 ## Demo
 A demo is available at [http://loyolalawtech.github.io/good-time-calculator/](http://loyolalawtech.github.io/good-time-calculator/).